 If you have ever wondered how Red Ribbon Week came about, it all started with an extremely brave man who ended up giving up his life.
 Below is a very brief version of his story.

-To order FREE Red Ribbon materials, Request a Red Ribbon Program, or view countless activities/lessons, click the appropriate button below.
+To order a FREE Red Ribbon Resource Kit, Request a Red Ribbon Program, or view countless activities/lessons, click the appropriate button below.

 For any other Red Ribbon Week needs, give us a call at 864.467.4099 or look through our Red Ribbon Notebook for ideas on activities for all ages!